Kotlin/kotlinx.coroutines/docs/topics/coroutine-context-and-dispatchers.md

 >
 {style="note"}

-In this example we launch a new coroutine in a background thread pool using [Dispatchers.Default], so it works on a different thread from the thread pool, but it still has the value of the thread local variable that we specified using `threadLocal.asContextElement(value = "launch")`, no matter which thread the coroutine is executed on.
+In this example, we launch a new coroutine in a background thread pool using [Dispatchers.Default], so it works on a different threads from the thread pool, but it still has the value of the thread local variable that we specified using `threadLocal.asContextElement(value = "launch")`, no matter which thread the coroutine is executed on.
 Thus, the output (with [debug](#debugging-coroutines-and-threads)) is: